alvcaballero/multiuav_gui/guides/guia_dji_gcs.md

 Para que se comunicuuqe con ros master

 ## Configuracion en la pc
+ere are lots of resources for it and can be easily implemen
 1. instalacion de multimaster

     sudo apt-get install ros-melodic-multimaster-fkie